 This diagram defines the following roles in the certificate management model:

-Governance Authority
+Governance Authority (GA)

-SP Administrator/Validato
+Administration and Verification Authority (AVA)

-Telephone Authority
+Telephone Authority (TA)

+Service Provider (SP)

-Service ProviderThe Governance Authority and the SP Administrator/Validator are distinct roles in this model, though in practice both roles could be performed by a single entity.
+The Governance Authority and the Administration and Verification Authority are distinct roles in this model, though in practice both roles could be performed by a single entity.
 This entity is the root of trust for all STI certificates within a given area.
 For example, all certificates in the United States would be associated with a single root of trust, although other countries could have a different root of trust.
 It is also worth noting that although the Telephone Authority and Service Provider are distinct roles, it would also be possible for a Service Provider to establish an internal Telephone Authority for their own use.

 The following sections describe these roles in more detail.